František Gallovič

 Participation in projects

-Quick Extended Source Solution, co-ordinated by J. Zahradník, Grant Agency of Czech Republic 205/07/0502, 2007-2009.
+Quick Extended Source Solution, co-ordinated by J. Zahradník, Czech Science Foundation 205/07/0502, 2007-2009.

 Scenari di scuotimento e di danno atteso in aree di interesse prioritario e/o strategico (S3), co-ordinated by M. Mucciarelli and F. Pacor, Italian National Institute of Geophysics and Volcanology, Italian Civil Defence Department, 2005-2007.